Tuesday, September 30, 2008

 csmonitor

 That statistic is a little misleading, because many more people eat meat in the world than drive cars (so you're not off the hook for driving everywhere).
-In terms of cutting down on your GHGs researches concluded that
+In terms of cutting down on your GHGs researches concluded that dietary changes could make more difference than trading in a standard sedan for a more efficient hybrid car, which reduces annual CO2 emissions by roughly one ton a year.

 (from Diet, Energy & Climate Change by Gidon Eshel and Pamela Martin)